-- An additional left-turn lane in each direction may be required if warranted by traffic volumes. - Wertained by information of the exit ramp center lane to the crossroad innermost through lane to locate the end of the small median island. - Innermost through lane to locate the end of the small median island.
-Use WB-67 from the exit ramp center lane to the crossroad outermost through lane to verify the minimum turning path for the Interstate Semitrailer.
-WB-67 is also used from the crossroad left turn lane to the entrance ramp outside lane to locate the Inside ramp/crossroad roadway edge line.
-Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.
+- Outside lane width to be determined during the predesign phase.
+See Section 301.3 and ADOT Bicycle Policy for lane width criteria. - An additional left-turn lane in each direction may be required if warranted by traffic volumes. - ▲ Use WB-50 from the exit ramp center lane to the crossroad innermost through lane to locate the end of the small median island. - Use WB-67 from the exit ramp center on the simil means island.
+Use WB-67 from the exit ramp center on the simil means island, outermost through lane to verify the minimum turning path for the Interstate Semiltrailer.
+WB-67 is also used from the crossroad left turn lane to the entrance ramp outside lane to locate the Inside ramp/crossroad roadway edge line. - Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.

-4 - LANE CROSSROAD / RAMP INTERSECTION Non-Curb & Gutter With AC Pavement Shown For Curb & Gutter With PCC Pavement See Figure 505.1B, Sheet 2 of 2
+Non-Curb & Gutter With AC Pavement Shown For Curb & Gutter With PCC Pavement See Figure 505.1B, Sheet 2 of 2